sweattep/modern_quotes/README.md

 >Change will not happen without power, negotiation, and influence.

->You will solve any problem by settling
+>You will not solve any problem by settling

+>I could do a lot better if you got me a real actor to work with.